QuarkNerd/blog/isullivan/_posts/2015-11-15-stock-ticker.md

 ## Client

 The client is fairly uninteresting.
 It connects to a WebSocket server and listens for messages of the form `{stock symbol}:{price}`.
-When a message is recieved, rows are updated or appended as appropriate.
+When a message is received, rows are updated or appended as appropriate.
 I won't go into any details about the client as it is fairly uninteresting, but here is the code for reference:

 {% highlight html %}